-Beginning with students entering grade 9 in the 2011-2012 school year, one of the three credits in science must be Biology I or a series of courses equivalent to Biology I. Beginning with students entering grade 9 in the 2011-2012 school year, the EOC assessment requirements must be met for a student to earn the required credit in Biology I. Beginning with students entering grade 9 in the 2013-2014 school year, one of the three credits must be Biology I or a series of courses equivalent to Biology I, one credit must be chemistry or physics or a series of courses equivalent to chemistry or physics, and one credit must be an equally rigorous course.
-The series of equivalent courses must be approved by the State Board of Education (SBE).
+Beginning with students entering grade 9 in the 2011-2012 school year, one of the three credits in science must be Biology I or a series of courses equivalent to Biology I as approved by the State Board of Education (SBE).
+Beginning with students entering grade 9 in the 2011-2012 school year, the EOC assessment requirements must be met in order for a student to earn the required credit in Biology I. Beginning with students entering grade 9 in the 2013-2014 school year, one of the three credits must be Biology I or a series of courses equivalent to Biology I as approved by the SBE, one credit must be chemistry or physics or a series of courses equivalent to chemistry or physics as approved by the SBE, and one credit must be an equally rigorous course, as determined by the SBE.

-39 Currently, there are six statewide assessment administrations: Writing in February/March; Reading, Math, Science in April; FCAT/FCAT 2.0 Retakes in October; and the EOC assessments in December, July/August, and April/May).
+&lt;sup>34 Currently, there are six statewide assessment administrations: Writing in February/March; Reading, Math, Science in April; FCAT/FCAT 2.0 Retakes in October; and the EOC assessments in December, July/August, and April/May).
 DOE Bill Analysis for SB 1368, February 1, 2012.
 On file with the Senate Committee on Education Pre-K - 12.

-43 Beginning with students entering grade 9 in the 2010-2011 school year, in addition to the Algebra I credit requirement, one of the four credits in mathematics must be geometry or a series of courses equivalent to geometry.
-Beginning with students entering grade 9 in the 2010-2011 school year, the EOC assessment requirements must be met for a student to earn the required credit in Algebra I. Beginning with students entering grade 9 in the 2011-2012 school year, the EOC assessment requirements must be met for a student to earn the required credit in geometry.
-Beginning with students entering grade 9 in the 2012-2013 school year, in addition to the Algebra I and geometry credit requirements, one of the four credits in mathematics must be Algebra II or a series of courses equivalent to Algebra II.
-The series of equivalent courses must be approved by the SBE.
+&lt;sup>38 Beginning with students entering grade 9 in the 2010-2011 school year, in addition to the Algebra I credit requirement, one of the four credits in mathematics must be geometry or a series of courses equivalent to geometry as approved by the SBE.
+Beginning with students entering grade 9 in the 2010-2011 school year, the EOC assessment requirements must be met in order for a student to earn the required credit in Algebra I. Beginning with students entering grade 9 in the 2011-2012 school year, the EOC assessment requirements must be met in order for a student to earn the required credit in geometry.
+Beginning with students entering grade 9 in the 2012-2013 school year, in addition to the Algebra I and geometry credit requirements, one of the four credits in mathematics must be Algebra II or a series of courses equivalent to Algebra II, as approved by the SBE.